letsencrypt/website/content/en/docs/profiles.md

 In general, if you want to select a profile, you should:

-1. Read your ACME client's documentation to see if it support profile selection, and if it does, how to tell it which profile you want.
+1. Read your ACME client's documentation to see if it supports profile selection, and if it does, how to tell it which profile you want.
 2. Fetch the Let's Encrypt [production](https://acme-v02.api.letsencrypt.org/directory) or [staging](https://acme-staging-v02.api.letsencrypt.org/directory) directory object to see which profiles are available.
 3. Configure your desired profile within your ACME client.